 Melatonin levels.
 The change in season can disrupt the balance of the body’s level of melatonin, which plays a role in sleep patterns and mood.

-When to ask help from a doctor?
+When to ask for help from a doctor?

 It always better to think and take a holistic approach to treatment.
 Medication, life skills improvement, Light therapy and self-help techniques are helpful.
 There is no one-size-fits-all treatment.
 Here are a few options to explore with your doctor.

 - Pharmacotherapy – Medicine is proven to be effective.
 Antidepressants category of medicine is proven to be effective for people with SAD, especially those with intense symptoms.
-Medication requires long-term treatment it could be from few weeks to few months.
+Medication requires long-term treatment it could be from a few weeks to a few months.
 It’s also important not to stop taking the medication if you feel better.
-Consult with your doctor before you change your dosage, and let him or her know if you experience any side effects.
+Consult with your doctor before you change your dosage and let him or her know if you experience any side effects.

 - Light therapy – Phototherapy is an effective and important form of treatment.
-It involves exposing oneself to light via a lamp or a special light box.
-The light produced is like the effects of a natural light.
+It involves exposing oneself to light via a lamp or a special lightbox.
+The light produced is like the effects of natural light.
 It helps to trigger chemicals in your brain that help regulate your mood.
 This treatment has proven to be useful especially for those who experience the winter version of SAD.
 Don’t make an impulse buy on the Internet though, as essential to consult with your doctor first.
 You want to make sure you’ve purchased an effective and safe device.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.